amyasnikov/validity/docs/entities/datasources.md

 #### Device Config Path

-This is the template of the path to device config file inside the repository.
+This is the template of the path to device config file inside the Data Source.
 You can use [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/templates/) expressions for this template.
 The only available context variable is `device`.

-Let's suppose that you have a repository with device configurations
+Let's suppose that you have a Data Source with device configurations

 ```console
 device_repo